-- Download and print the Budget Worksheet.
+- Download and print a Budget Worksheet.
 You can use this worksheet to complete all the steps below.
 You'll need a PDF reader like Adobe Reader to view the file.

 List your income.
 Add up all reliable sources of income - wages from a job, alimony, child support, etc. Notice I say reliable.
 If you sometimes get cash from outside jobs or hobbies, but it's not on a regular basis, don't put this down as income on your budget.
 Your budget should be a document you can depend on.

 If you're self-employed or have a fluctuating income, use an average monthly income or the income you expect to receive that month.

 - Calculate your net income.
 Your net income is what you have left over after all the bills are paid.
 You want this to be a positive number so you can put it toward your debt.

 - Adjust your expenses.
-If your net income is negative, then youv'e budgeted to spend more than your income.
+If your net income is negative, then you've budgeted to spend more than your income.
 Variable expenses are typically the first places you can adjust spending, e.g. groceries, eating out, hobbies, gas.
 Even some of your fixed expenses can be adjusted, e.g. reduce your cable or phone bill, cancel the gym membership, don't take a vacation this year.
 Evaluate your spending using a "wants vs. needs" analysis.
 Reduce or eliminate spending in those "want" areas to make more room for the things you "need" to spend money on.

 - Track your spending.
-Throughout the month, update your budget to include the actual spend in each budget category.
+Throughout the month, track your actual spending against what you budgeted.
 If you go over budget, this will help you figure out where you spent more money.
 In the future, you can take greater care not to overspend in that area.